UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/cases.md

 #### England

+A positive case is defined as as an individual with at least one confirmed positive test from a polymerase chain reaction (PCR), lateral flow device (LFD) or loop-mediated isothermal amplification (LAMP) test.

 Data include only pillar 1 cases until 2 July, from when pillar 2 cases are also included.

 A technical issue identified on 2 October 2020 resulted in a delay in reporting of 15,841 cases between 25 September and 2 October.
 These cases were instead reported on 3 and 4 October creating an artificial spike in the number of cases reported on these dates.
 Cases by specimen date data are not affected.